Sacred Valley Tours With Moray and Salt Mines

 Religion and Cosmology

-But it was more than just an important agricultural center; The Urubamba River Valley, “Willcamayu” for the Incas, was one of the most important elements in the religious cosmology of the Incas.
+The Sacred Valley was more than just an important agricultural center.
+The Urubamba River Valley, “Willcamayu” for the Incas, was one of the most important elements in the religious cosmology of the Incas.
 They believed that the flow of the Urubamba was closely linked to constellations and mountains.
 They also believed that it was the counterpart of the Milky Way on earth.

 Tourism today